ashleydavis/ts-project-bundle/README.md

 The project directory is the main project directory.
 It is expected that this directory contains a `tsconfig.json` file that can be parsed to determine the referenced library projects.

-The output directory is where to bundle the output. `ts-project-bundle` will copy tha main projects and the libraries it depends on to this otuput directory.
+The output directory is where to bundle the output. `ts-project-bundle` will copy the compiled main project and the compiled libraries to the output directory.

 **!
 Sorry this is a prototype and there's no graceful error handling yet.
 Please make sure your inputs are sane :-)**